dgraph-io/dgraph/wiki/content/get-started/index.md

 **Dgraph Zero** controls the Dgraph cluster, assigns servers to a group and re-balances data between server groups.

-**Dgraph Server** hosts data, predicates and indexes.
-Dgraph server will be assigned to a server group and hosts the assigned predicates.
+**Dgraph Server** hosts predicates and indexes.

 **Dgraph Ratel** serves the UI to run queries, mutations & altering schema.

-You atleast need one Dgraph zero and one Dgraph Server to get started.
+You need atleast need one Dgraph zero and one Dgraph Server to get started.

 **Here's a 3 step tutorial to get you up and running.**